GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 // All core architectural scripts are placed here Assets/Scripts/Core

-// All Runtime application code resides here Assets/Scripts/Runtime
+// All Runtime application code resides here, separated by categorical subfolders Assets/Scripts/Runtime

+// As ane xample, an individual Service, State Machine, or Controller
+// Would be segregated into subfolders within the following category folders:
+Assets/Scripts/Runtime/Controllers
+Assets/Scripts/Runtime/Services
+Assets/Scripts/Runtime/States

 // Editor scripts which can also reference Runtime scripts live here Assets/Scripts/Editor